RaulFD-creator/RaulFD-creator/README.md

 - **VII SECUAH Congress:** Workshop titled "Aprendizaje profundo en biomedicina" - Deep Learning on Biomedicine.
 I've taught a cohort of biosciences students (undergrad and graduate) about artificial intelligence, machine learning, and deep learning techniques and how to apply them to biomedical research.
 The workshop lasted 4 h and finished with a guided practical example where every student was able to build their own deep convolutional neural network for diagnosing skin lessions as either bening or cancerous.
 Materials can be found in this [Github Repository](https://github.com/RaulFD-creator/Aprendizaje_profundo_en_biomedicina).

+## Webserver Building and Maintenance

+One important step on Bioinformatics tool development is making them accesible to users that may not have a computational background and, therefore, require user-friendly deployment.

+- **ShieldsLab webserver:** This webserver can be accessed at the [http://peptide.ucd.ie](http://peptide.ucd.ie) and contains the main Bioinformatics tools developed in the group.